-Our Guru Rinpoche Buddha Statue features the founder of Tibetan Buddhism.
+Our Guru Rinpoche Statue features the founder of Tibetan Buddhism.
 Guru Rinpoche was an Indian Buddhist master who traveled to Tibet in the 8th Century.
-He is also known as Padmasambhava.
-There is a historical Padmasambhava but unfortunately not much is known of him other than that he helped to construct Tibet’s first Buddhist monastery at Samya.
-Although there are little known historical facts, there is a rich spiritual history that has grown legendary over the centuries.
-For example:
+He is also known as Padmasambhava which is Sanskrit for “lotus born”.
+Although there is a historical record of Padmasambhava, not much is known of him.
+His most significant historical attribute was that he helped to construct Tibet’s first Buddhist monastery at Samye.

 Although there are few historical facts behind our Guru Rinpoche statue, there is a rich spiritual history that has grown legendary over the centuries.
 Part of this rich history includes the story of his birth.

 The divine birth of Padmasambhava occurred when he appeared inside a lotus blossom as an eight year old child.
 Hence his name “lotus born”.
 The child was discovered by a king who asked him to identify his father, mother and caste.
 Padmasambhava proudly explained to the king that he was of divine origin when he stated: